Business Electricity Suppliers for Commercial Gas and Electric

 The UK energy market is made up predominantly of six suppliers who control most of the supply for gas and electricity.
 These providers are:

 - EDF Energy

 - Scottish Power

-Since deregulation of the energy market residential customers and business users are free to choose who invoices them for their fuels.
-It’s a straight forward task although commercial tariffs are slightly different.
-For most businesses you get :
+Since the deregulation of the energy market, residential customers and business users are free to choose who invoices them for their energy.
+It’s a straightforward task, although commercial tariffs are slightly different.
+For most businesses, you get the following: